GLBRC-TeamMicrobiome/TagAnalysis/16S_USEARCH_Pipeline.md

 ### 10) Optional tree building using [PASTA](https://github.com/smirarab/pasta)
+Your lab must locally install PASTA to run this step.
 NOTE: This tree needs to be converted to .nwk format for use in R.
 ```
 #modules that you need to load on HPCC